wipplelang/wipple/docs/src/language-reference/type-system.md

 ### Literals

-Number literals have the type defined by the `number` language item.
+Number literals have the type defined by the `number` intrinsic.
 In the standard library, this is `Number`.

-Text literals have the type defined by the `text` language item.
+Text literals have the type defined by the `text` intrinsic.
 In the standard library, this is `Text`.

 ### Functions